ccmim/mi-prediction/README.md

 ## Steps for external validation

-- As the first step, please create a Python virtual environment and then install all the libraries listed in **requirements.txt** file using the command "pip install -r requirements.txt".
-This will take about 10 mins to finish.
+- As the first step, users have two options: (1) create a Python virtual environment and then install all the libraries listed in **requirements.txt** file using the command "pip install -r requirements.txt".
+This will take about 10 mins to install.
+(2) Use the Docker recipe to create a Docker container.

 - Secondly, modify the dataloader file ('dataloader/MM_loader_4_test_EXTERNAL.py') according to the data organization you have.
 Then, create the input file (.csv file) following the example located in './input_data_EXTERNAL/ids/ids_metadata_EXTERNAL.csv'.